jubakong/ReactorKitTemplate/README.md

 # ReactorKitTemplate

-## Purpose To Share ReactorKit Template
+## Purpose of using ReactorKit Template
 - Generate ReactorKit file template faster and easier wtih this
 - It is essential to save your time while coding